akhouli/Geneology/README.md

 * Main Menu:
 --------------
--Create New Tree
+* Create New Tree
--Search Existing Tree Directory
+* Search Existing Tree Directory

-* Create New Tree:
+# Create New Tree:
 --------------------
 * 1 - Insert the name of your family tree and click submit.
 * 2 - Fill up your information (Note: Fields marked with "*" are compulsory)